 The total doses of the vaccine went up from 69 million in PSUR 16 to 112 million doses in the PSUR 19.
 20.2% of doses distributed were presumed to have been given to children in the second year of life (PSUR 19, page 436 to 448).
 Deaths where age of vaccination was not known and where time to death was not recorded or the time to death exceeded 19 days were excluded.

-The sudden deaths reported in the PSUR 16 (deaths up to 22 October 2011 where age at vaccination, and time to death was recorded to be less than 14 days) are missing from the PSUR 19 (deaths up to 22 October 2014).
+Sudden deaths reported in the PSUR 16 (deaths up to 22 October 2011 where age at vaccination, and time to death was recorded to be less than 14 days) are missing from the PSUR 19 (deaths up to 22 October 2014).
 The cumulative deaths reported are lower in the PSUR 19 than in the PSUR 16.
 In children over one year of age, there are only 5 deaths recorded in the PSUR 19 in the first 19 days after vaccination, where the PSUR 16 reports 8 deaths.
 The numbers are not consistent with each other.
 We wonder why this is so.

 Ten years after the publication of a Center for Disease Control paper examining a relationship between MMR and autism (10), one of the authors William Thompson admitted that he and his co-authors omitted statistically significant information that African American males who received MMR before the age of 36 months were at increased risk of autism (11).
 The authors deleted data of children without Georgia birth certificates (12) and so disqualified a disproportionate number of black children and presented their data that there was no increased risk.
-It is not clear whether the authors of the PSUR 19 performed some similar retroactive disqualification of children reported to have died in the PSUR 16.
+It is not clear whether the authors of the PSUR 19 performed some similar retroactive disqualification of children documented to have died in the PSUR 16.

 Table 3 presents the observed and expected deaths of the PSUR 19 and the observed deaths after restoring the deaths reported in PSUR 16.